Hilson-Alex/Butterfly/README.md

 All flags are optional.
 The valid flags are listed bellow.

 - *-help*: prints the usage and all valid flags
-- *-out*: especify the path and the name where the executable will be generated.
+- *-out*: specify the path and the name where the executable will be generated.
-- *-useQueue*: Builds the executable with an embed event queue instead of immediate event share.
+- *-runtime*: changes which runtime will be embedded to the executable.
 - *-listTokens*: list all valid tokens.
 You also can read them [here](./out/resources/doc/Tokens.md).
   This is useful to understand the parser errors.
 - *-lexerVerbose*: Prints the parsed tokens while compiling.
 Used on debugging.